LABLIGHTAR/LabLight/Assets/_App/UI-Toolkit/UI_Guidelines.md

   - **Must** inherit from `UnityEngine.UIElements.VisualElement`.
   - These are **not** attached to GameObjects.
 They are instantiated in code by a Window Controller and added to the visual tree.
   - They are responsible for their own internal logic and expose C# events (e.g., `OnSubmit`, `OnCancel`) to communicate user actions back to the hosting Window Controller.

+---

+## 4. Playing Audio Feedback

+To provide a consistent and responsive user experience, all interactive UI elements (like buttons and clickable list items) should play an audio cue on activation.

+### The Audio Service

+A global `IAudioService` is available through the `ServiceRegistry`.
+This service manages audio playback, including pooling `AudioSource`s for performance.

+### Usage

+1.  **Get a Reference**: In your component or controller script, get a reference to the service.
+This is typically done once in the constructor (for Components inheriting from `VisualElement`) or `OnEnable` (for MonoBehaviours).

+    ```csharp
+    private IAudioService _audioService;
+    // ...
+    _audioService = ServiceRegistry.GetService<IAudioService>();
+    ```

+2.  **Play the Sound**: In the `ClickEvent` callback for your button, call the `PlayButtonPress()` method.
+This should be the first line in the callback to ensure the sound plays immediately on user interaction.
+The method can be called in two ways:

+    - **For a 3D (spatial) sound:** Pass the world position of the UI element as an argument.
+This makes the sound originate from the element's location.
+The standard way to get this is from the `ClickEvent` itself.
+This is the preferred method for world-space UI.
+    - **For a 2D (non-spatial) sound:** Call the method with no arguments.
+This is suitable for general UI feedback that isn't tied to a specific location in 3D space.

+    ```csharp
+    private void OnMyButtonClicked(ClickEvent evt)
+    {
+        // For a 3D sound originating from the button's location (preferred):
+        _audioService?.PlayButtonPress((evt.currentTarget as VisualElement).worldBound.center);

+        // ... rest of your button logic
+    }
+    ```

+By following this pattern, all buttons will use the same sound effect, which can be managed globally from the `AudioService` configuration.